NicoMarcico/marciblocks-carousel/README.md

 It's a simple, lightweight, high-performance image carousel that includes its own "image" block for nested blocks creation.

+Internationalization is ready with 2 languages:

+- English (base)
+- French (traduction)

 ## Features

 ### Editor